wilsonte-umich/mdi-suite-template/README.md

 mdi add -p -s GIT_USER/NAME-mdi-tools # either format works
 ```

-In this way, users can maintain an extended MDI installation that carries potentially
+In this way, users can maintain an extended MDI installation that carries
-many unrelated tool suites in a one place, called from a single 'mdi' command target.
+many tool suites in a one place, called from a single 'mdi' command target.

 ### Public vs. private distributions